Srihari: Early life

 Srihari completed his degree in 1986.
 He was introduced into movies by Dasari Narayana Rao with a role in the movie Brahma Nayudu (1987).

 Personal life

 Srihari married South Indian actress Shanti, popularly known as Disco Shanti, in 1996.
 The couple has two sons and a daughter.
 Their daughter, Akshara, died when she was just four months old.
-The family started the Akshara Foundation in her memory, which aims to supply fluoride-free drinking water for three villages he adopted in the Ranga Reddy district.
+The family started the Akshara Foundation in her memory, which aims to supply fluoride – free drinking water for three villages he adopted in the Ranga Reddy district.
 He donated over 50% of his earnings for the cause of this foundation.
 He also adopted four villages in Medchal.
+Their son, Meghamsh, made his debut with Rajdhooth (2019).

 Death

 While shooting for the movie R...
-Rajkumar, he complained of giddiness and was rushed to Lilavati Hospital.
-On 9 October 2013, he died in Lilavati Hospital in Mumbai, aged 49, after suffering a liver ailment.
+Rajkumar, he complained of dizziness and was rushed to Lilavati Hospital.
+On 9 October 2013, he died in Lilavati Hospital in Mumbai, aged 49, after suffering a liver illness.
 He was buried next to his daughter.